th-koeln-intia/ip-sprachassistent-team2/docs/pages/dev/comitup.md

 sudo systemctl disable systemd-resolved
 ```

+5. Masking dnsmasq.service

-5. Comitup uses a local configuration of the DHCP setup utility dnsmasq to handle the network configuration of devices
+> Comitup uses a local configuration of the DHCP setup utility dnsmasq to handle the network configuration of devices
  onnecting to the Comitup hotspot.

 We want to mask the dnsmasq.service to prevent some known issues with conflicting ports.

 ```
 sudo systemctl mask dnsmasq.service